 Thomas Amstadt, 5941 Cedar Lake Drive, Cocoa, stated he was at the previous rezoning meetings and the subject property was zoned to TR-2 as a compromise because they wanted TR-1.
-The RU-1-11 was a compromise to allow greater density and to eliminate the possibility of a mobile home park.
+The RU-1-11 was a compromise between the County Commission and the citizens to allow greater density and also to eliminate the possibility of being a mobile home park.
 TR-1 would allow a mobile home park and they did not want that due to hurricane concerns.
+There are a lot of people on Cedar Lake Drive who were not notified per the 500-foot rule; no one on Broadway Boulevard was notified.
 People on Broadway do not like that suddenly there will be more traffic.
 The reason there is not a homestead exemption on some of those properties is because they are owned by snowbirds and they can't have homestead exemption in Florida.
 There are only a few rentals.

 Jose Cadiz, 1151 Vineland Street, Cocoa, stated the neighbors need to find out what is true and what is actually on the property, because he hasn't seen a report.
 He stated the existing BDP needs to remain on the property.
-He said he wants to see reports and surveys that are current and valid, not from 2002.
+He asked if the questioning of Mr. Brigante by the attorney was necessary.
+He said he thought it was more of an attack on him.
+He said he wants to see real reports and surveys that are current and valid, not ones from 2002, and he wants to know what they are going to do about the sewage.